haruki7049/spacerobo/README.md

-# WIP: spacerobo
+# spacerobo

-This game is not stable yet.
+**This game is not stable yet.**

+Spacerobo is a game to simulate a robo's moving in space.